Screenwriter At The Movies: Casablanca (1942)

 Rick is described as cynical by Ugarte (Peter Lorre) in the beginning of the movie.
 More than once we hear Rick himself say, “I stick my neck out for no one.”
 By the end of the film though, Rick seems a changed man.
 He sacrifices his own happiness for that of his former flame, Ilsa (Ingrid Bergman), so she and her husband, WWII resistance leader Victor Laszlo (Paul Heinrid) can escape the Nazis and continue leading the movement from the safer shores of the US.

 That seems like a pretty cut-and-dried character arc.
 Rick goes from selfish and cynical, to hopeful and selfless.
 Job done.
 Arc complete.

-- Rick’s past running guns for the losing sides in other wars is further proof he’s a sucker for the underdog.
+Rick’s past history of running guns for the losing sides in other wars is further proof he’s a sucker for the underdog.

 Rick really is a “rank sentimentalist”.